liferay-design/liferay.design/src/markdown/lexicon/satellite-components/navigation/control-bar.md

 The Header is used on almost every page in the system.
 The most common configuration is shown below:

+-   Left area
--   Left area: Used for actions such as triggering the side menu and back navigation
+    -   **Actions**: Used for actions such as triggering the side menu and back navigation.
--   Center area: Used for the page or application title and help
+    -   **Title**: Page or Application title.
--   Right area:
+-   Right area
-    -   Actions: They are identified with an icon when existing, and listed inside an actions menu when an icon is not clear.
+    -   **Actions**: They are identified with an icon when existing, and listed inside an actions menu when an icon is not clear.
 These actions are application level actions.
-    -   User Sticker: It allows displaying different navigation options and actions to which the user has access.
+    -   **User Sticker**: It allows displaying different navigation options and actions to which the user has access.

 ### Parts